 - Employee Discount – Check with your employer (or school, if you’re a student).
 You may be eligible for a group discount through an organization that you’re associated with.
 You’ll have to ask the insurer for this since they don’t normally give this up for free.

 - High Deductible – Go with the highest deductible that you can afford to pay out of pocket.

 - Glass Coverage – Depending on where you live, the auto glass coverage (if available) might be a good idea to have.

 - Policy Options – Cut out any frills like a free rental and towing can save you some money.

 - Discounts – Ask about every discount you can think of.
 For example:

-- Home – Look at discounts for home security system, building material (e.g., brick houses are considered flame resistance), distance to firehouse, flood zone, etc.
+- Home – Look at discounts for a home security system, building material (e.g., brick houses are considered flame resistance), distance to the firehouse, flood zone, etc.

 - Auto – Look at discounts for defensive driving, safety features, alarm system, security features, day-time running light, etc.

 Lastly, be willing to get the insurance companies to compete with each other for both the rate and coverage.
 You’ll be surprised.

 Pinyo Bhulipongsanon is the owner of Moolanomy Personal Finance and a Realtor® licensed in Virginia and Maryland.
 Over the past 20 years, Pinyo has enjoyed a diverse career as an investor, entrepreneur, business executive, educator, financial literacy author, and Realtor®.